Skip to content

 What is the difference between fixed and variable-rate tariffs?

-Variable tariffs – the unit cost can go up or down in line with changes in the wholesale energy market.
+With variable tariffs, the unit cost can go up or down in line with changes in the wholesale energy market.

 Is it easier to switch gas and electricity together?

-Switching dual fuel or switching one energy type on its own are both simple when you use Compare the Market.
-The only potential complication would be if you’re on a fixed-term contract that hasn’t yet expired, as you may have to pay an exit penalty.
+The only potential complication would be if you’re on a fixed-term contract that hasn’t yet expired.
+In this case, you may have to pay an exit penalty.

 Can I switch energy supplier if I owe money?